marcoplacenti/Drinkify/README.md

 # Drinkify
-Drinkify - Track your drinks intake! &lt;br> This repository contains all the code used for the project in the course 02808 Personal Data Informatics held at DTU in Spring 2022.
+Drinkify - Track your drinks intake!

+This repository contains all the code used for the project in the course 02808 Personal Data Informatics held at DTU in Spring 2022.